tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

 This is indeed a good point, but her answer puts it in a great perspective:

 > If you go into every interaction assuming that culture doesn't matter, your
-> default mechanism will be to view others through **your own** cultural lens
+> default mechanism will be to view others through **your** cultural lens
 > and to judge or misjudge them accordingly.

 ## Summary

 As so often with books about culture and psychology, there are no big surprises in it, or nothing *completely* new.
-The value i took out of this book is that it puts everything in a structured perspective that i would not have come up with myself.
+The value I took out of this book is that it puts everything in a structured perspective that I would not have come up with myself.
-After reading through it, i felt very inspired and empowered on how to deal with cultural differences next time, and get more out of intercultural collaboration!
+After reading through it, I felt very inspired and empowered on how to deal with cultural differences next time, and get more out of intercultural collaboration!

 Apart from cultural differences, many people within the same (/your) country show different traits that can be found on the presented scales, too.
-It really helps making sense out of behavior that could otherwise be considered strange.
+It helps make sense of behavior that could otherwise be considered strange.
-It is easier to show empathy when you really understand where people are coming from.
+It is easier to show empathy when you understand where people are coming from.

-I declare this book a must read for every (not only) software engineer professional who works internationally.
+I declare this book a must-read for every (not only) software engineer professional who works internationally.